 Ecuador is divided into three distinctive climatic zones (four, if you count the coast and Galápagos as separate).

 Quito & Highlands: Quito is broadly representative of the climate in the Highlands region.
-Weather is cooler in the Quito area right now, with rain as much in evidence as sun.
-At this time of year, daily highs in Quito are around 68.7°F (20.4°C).
+The weather is cooler in the Quito area right now, with rain as evident as the sun.
+At this time of year, daily highs in Quito are around 69°F (20°C).

-Oriente/Amazon: Ecuador's Amazon climate varies because this is a vast region.
-Overall, this is the second warmest month of the year in Parque Nacional Yasuni, and with rainfall down to just 7.63 inches/194mm, the driest month overall since February.
+Oriente/Amazon: Ecuador's Amazon climate varies across this vast region.
+Overall, this is the second warmest month of the year in Parque Nacional Yasuni, and with rainfall down to just 7.6 inches (194 mm), the driest month overall since February.

-Desert Coastal Strip & Galapagos: It's still muggy on Ecuador's coastline, although this is clearing up and becoming more pleasant, with bluer skies towards the end of this month.
-After several months of bone-dry weather, rain is slowly starting to increase in evidence.
-Average temperatures increase for a fourth straight month, in preparation for the start of better beach-going come December.
+Desert Coastal Strip & Galápagos: It's still muggy on Ecuador's coastline, although this is clearing up and becoming more pleasant, with bluer skies toward the end of this month.
+After several months of bone-dry weather, rain is slowly becoming more evident.
+Average temperatures rise for a fourth straight month, in preparation for better beach-going come December.

-This is an unsettled month in the Galápagos, with change in the air: the water stays cool with increasing showers as the climate gears up for entering the warmer, wetter season which is on the horizon.
+This is an unsettled month in the Galápagos, with change in the air: the water stays cool as showers increase, with the climate gearing up for the warmer, wetter season on the horizon.

 Crowds & Costs

-November is a quiet month in the Highlands, a busy one in the Oriente, whilst on the coast and in the Galapagos it is hardly busy, but gradually getting busier.
-November, along with September and October, is a good time to look for deals in the Highlands, on the coast, and in the Galapagos.
-Thanksgiving in the US sees a spike of visitors to the Galapagos in the latter part of the month.
+November is a quiet month in the Highlands, a busy one in the Oriente, while on the coast and in the Galápagos, it's hardly busy, but gradually getting busier.
+November, along with September and October, is a good time to look for deals in the Highlands, on the coast, and in the Galápagos.
+Thanksgiving in the US sees a spike in visitors to the Galápagos in the latter part of the month.

 Plan your trip to Ecuador